shybovycha/shoot-them/README.md

 - [x] update font in menu
 - [x] ~~load UI from file~~
 - [x] use shader for the post-processing ("drunk" effect)
-- [ ] clamp the rendered picture so there are no artifacts (mb zoom the quad a bit)
+- [x] clamp the rendered picture so there are no artifacts (mb zoom the quad a bit)
 - [x] fix collision detection - potentially the ray overlaps the rendering quad first and hence no collisions with targets are detected (either hide the quad or start ray a bit further from the camera)
 - [ ] add hints for controls to the first level
+- [ ] create & use target model for the first level
+- [ ] add level transition animation

 ### Editor